colonket/dnd/README.md

-# Untitled TTRPG Python Library
+# Untitled DND Python Library

-Python library that allows you to create and interact with TTRPG characters based on the specifications of a TTRPG through a JSON file.
+Python library that allows you to create and interact with DND characters based on the specifications of a JSON file.

 Created as a way to model Dungeons and Dragons characters in Python.